MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-The last element of the deque.
-If the deque is empty, the return value is undefined.
+The last element of the `deque`.
+If the `deque` is empty, the return value is undefined.

 ### Remarks

-If the return value of `back` is assigned to a `const_reference`, the deque object can’t be modified.
-If the return value of `back` is assigned to a `reference`, the deque object can be modified.
+If the return value of `back` is assigned to a `const_reference`, the `deque` object can’t be modified.
+If the return value of `back` is assigned to a `reference`, the `deque` object can be modified.

-When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty deque.
+When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty `deque`.
 See [Checked Iterators](../standard-library/checked-iterators.md) for more information.

 ### Example